Chalice of Doña Urraca: History and Holy Grail claims

+According to Torres and del Río, the original onyx cup was likely embellished with gold and gems in the 11th Century by the Doña Urraca, and the chalice has been identified with her name since then.

 Archaeologists quickly sought to dispel Torres and del Rio's claims, pointing out that an estimated 200 different cups and chalices across Europe "vie for the title".
 Diarmaid MacCulloch, Professor of the History of the Church at Oxford University, said the claims were "idiotic".
 The authors expressed uncertainty about whether Jesus actually used the cup.